Awards & Judging

 Competitive Classes

-Exhibitors in Competitive Classes are non-professionals.
-They can be individuals as well as groups such as garden clubs or schools.
-Within the divisions are many categories or “classes” in which entries are displayed.
-The Competitive Classes divisions are:
+Exhibitors in the Competitive Classes are non-professionals, including individual participants as well as groups such as garden clubs and schools.
+Each division contains multiple categories, or “classes,” where entries are presented.
+The Competitive Classes divisions include:

 • Artistic, which includes Arrangements, Botanical Arts, Photography, and Pressed Plants.